If my parent/s or grandparent/s graduated from a college, am I guaranteed admission there? How much does legacy matter in college admissions?

 Legacy may matter in the case that an admissions officer is reviewing two comparable applications and can only admit one applicant, admitting the legacy over the non-legacy applicant.
 However, there are always exceptions- many legacies have been denied admission for any number of reasons.

 In the end, most students applying for college do not have legacy status, so the question of, “How much does legacy matter?” doesn’t often apply.
-Whether or not a student has legacy status, they will only be admitted if colleges believe that they can succeed.
+Whether or not you have legacy status, you only earn acceptance if colleges believe that you can succeed.
 You should instead focus on your GPA, extracurricular activities, and SAT/ACT scores, which will be weighed more heavily in college admissions.

 Interested in college admissions help?
 Learning more about how specific colleges answer the question, “How much does legacy matter?”
 We offer college counseling to help you with college applications.